 Early History of the Abbarl family

-Another 139 words (10 lines of text) covering the years 1455 and 1487 are included under the topic Early Abbarl History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abbarl research.
+Another 70 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Abbarl History in all our PDF Extended History products and printed products wherever possible.

 Abbarl Spelling Variations